The Smackdown is a fast-paced competition that students and coaches have described as both fun and challenging.

 Practicing for the event is another way to prepare as it may help calm any stage fright and general nervousness when participants are at the microphone during the competition.
 Review The Rules page so that you know what to expect.
 More than anything though, remember to have fun!

-The 2015 Smackdown will be held at the Finnish American Heritage Center, a Keweenaw National Historical Park Heritage Site, located at 435 Quincy Street, Hancock, MI.
+The 2016 Smackdown will be held at the Calumet Theatre, a Keweenaw National Historical Park Heritage Site, located at 340 6th Street, Calumet, MI.